 Gross Domestic Product (GDP).
 The sum of gross value added of all resident producer units plus that part (possibly the total) of taxes on products, less subsidies on products, that is not included in the valuation of output.
+GDP simply refers to the total value of goods and services produced in a country over a specific time frame, such as a quarter or a year.
+The GDP growth rate adjusted for prices may be used as a measure of the economic development or progress of a country.

 Gross National Income (GNI).
 Consists of the total value of goods and services produced within a country (i.e. GDP) together with its income received from other countries (notably interests and dividends), less similar payments made to other countries (net income from international assets and gross exports less gross imports and indirect business taxes).
 GNI is equal to GDP less primary incomes payable to non-resident units plus primary incomes receivable from non-resident units.
-In other words, GNI is equal to GDP less taxes (less subsidies) on production and imports, compensation of employees and property income payable to the rest of the world plus the corresponding items receivable from the rest of the world.
+In other words, Gross National Income (GNI) is equal to Gross Domestic Product (GDP) less taxes (less subsidies) on production and imports, compensation of employees and property income payable to the rest of the world plus the corresponding items receivable from the rest of the world.